 We decided to republish Chapters 1-4, when we became aware of a new and surprising turn of events in the life of John Rodriguez, the subject of this series.

-Chapters 5 & 6 were written recently, after I received an unexpected email from the now-26-year-old Rodriguez this past Thanksgiving telling me how the 2010 series had helped to change the direction of his life.
+THE WRITER, The Sequel, Parts 1 & 2, were written recently, after I received an unexpected email from the now-26-year-old Rodriguez this past Thanksgiving telling me how the 2010 series had helped to change the direction of his life.

 Here are the links to the first four chapters of the story in case you need to catch up.

-And here is Chapter 5, which begins the newest part of the tale of a talented young writer, a shooting, a 22-year sentence, and miracles in the unlikeliest of places.
+And here is Chapter 1 of THE WRITER, The Sequel, which begins the newest part of the tale of a talented young writer, a terrible shooting, a 22-year sentence, and miracles in the unlikeliest of places.